Scottsdale is such a fun spot to check out and if you haven’t been you should definitely add it to your travel list!

 The views of the sun rising, the mountains, and the desert from the balloon are just stunning.
 If you’re not a morning person, Hot Air Expeditions also offer sunset rides November through mid-March.

-Have dinner at Prado.
 Enjoy a delish Mediterranean dinner at Prado, complete with sangria.
-Afterwards you can grab a drink and relax by one of the outdoor fire pits.
+Afterward you can grab a drink and relax by one of the outdoor fire pits.

 Looking for more Scottsdale content?
 Be sure to check out:

 Palm Springs vs. Scottsdale

 What to do in Scottsdale Post-Panny

 Best Scottsdale Hiking Trails

 There are a number of fun things to do in Scottsdale, but here are some:

 – Horseback riding in the desert